smoynes/elsie/docs/README.txt

  - many unnecessary words by your author; and
  - maybe, more to come…

-As a technical  project, ELSIE is not  useful: it isn't complete  and it doesn't work.
+As a technical  project, 𝙴𝙻𝚂𝙸𝙴 is not  useful: it isn't complete  and it doesn't work.
 In  those terms, it  is not good software.
-To the author,  however, ELSIE feels more like a story, a performance,  or maybe even a convalescence.
+To the author,  however, 𝙴𝙻𝚂𝙸𝙴 feels more like a story, a performance,  or maybe even a convalescence.
 As such, it is software useful for more than mere utility and is essential.